 The standard of care required of a general practitioner is very high.
 However a general practitioner can defend a medical negligence claim on the basis that there is a significant number of other doctors that would have actioned the matter similarly, and if so this would provide an adequate defence to any allegation of fault, misdiagnosis, medical negligence or malpractice.

-In the experience of our highly specialised medical negligence department at Gerard Malouf and Partners we regularly prosecute successfully claims of medical negligence against general practitioners for missing vital and obvious signs of significant health problems on a “no win no fee” basis.
+You don’t have to look further for a lawyer for doctor negligence.
+In the experience of our highly specialised medical negligence department at Gerard Malouf and Partners we regularly and successfully prosecute doctor negligence claims against general practitioners for missing vital and obvious signs of significant health problems on a “no win no fee” basis.

-For free over-the-phone advice or to take advantage of our free face-to-face consultation call our expert medical negligence lawyers today on our Free Call Number 1800 004 878.
+For free over-the-phone advice or to take advantage of our free face-to-face consultation call our expert medical negligence lawyers today on our Free Call Number 1800 004 878 to get the doctor negligence compensation you deserve.